-Fiscal Year Ended Se September 30,
+Twelve Mor Septeml

-(in thousands) 2013 2012
+(in thousands) 2014 2013

-Net income \$ 29,906 \$ 25,989
+Net income \$ 36,084 \$ 29,906

 Plus:

-Income tax expense 19,921 16,576
+Income tax expense 25,315 19,921

-Amortization of debt issuance cost 1,745 1,634
+Amortization of debt issuance cost 1,602 1,745

-Interest expense, net 14,433 14,060
+Interest expense, net 16,854 14,433

-Depreciation and amortization 17,303 16,395
+Depreciation and amortization 21,635 17,303

-EBITDA (a) 83,308 74,654
+EBITDA (a) 101,490 83,308

-(Increase) / decrease in the fair value of derivative instruments 6,775 (8,549)
+(Increase) / decrease in the fair value of derivative instruments 6,566 6,775

-Adjusted EBITDA (a) 90,083 66,105
+Adjusted EBITDA (a) 108,056 90,083

 Add / (subtract)

-Income tax expense (19,921) (16,576)
+Income tax expense (25,315) (19,921)

-Interest expense, net (14,433) (14,060)
+Interest expense, net (16,854) (14,433)

-Provision for losses on accounts receivable 6,481 6,017
+Provision for losses on accounts receivable 7,514 6,481

-(Increase) decrease in accounts receivables (14,074) 5,804
+(Increase) decrease in accounts receivables 12,771 (14,074)

-(Increase) decrease in inventories (20,664) 34,335
+(Increase) decrease in inventories 14,057 (20,664)

-Increase (decrease) in customer credit balances (15,878) 11,952
+Decrease in customer credit balances (2,433) (15,878)

-Change in deferred taxes 1,676 12,913
+Change in deferred taxes 658 1,676

-Change in other operating assets and liabilities 5,222 (662)
+Change in other operating assets and liabilities (3,299) 5,222

-Net cash provided by operating activities \$ 18,492 \$ 105,828
+Net cash provided by operating activities \$ 95,155 \$ 18,492

-Net cash used in investing activities \$ (6,960) \$ (44,517)
+Net cash used in investing activities \$(107,318) \$ (6,960)

-Net cash used in financing activities \$ (34,566) \$ (40,009)
+Net cash used in financing activities \$ (23,895) \$(34,566)

-- (a) EBITDA (Earnings from continuing operations before net interest expense, income taxes, depreciation and amortization) and Adjusted EBITDA (Earnings from continuing operations before net interest expense, income taxes, depreciation and amortization, (increase) decrease in the fair value of derivatives, gain or loss on debt redemption, goodwill impairment, and other non-cash and non-operating charges) are non-GAAP financial measures that are used as supplemental financial measures by management and external users of our financial statements, such as investors, commercial banks and research analysts, to assess: - our compliance with certain financial covenants included in our debt agreements; - our financial performance without regard to financing methods, capital structure, income taxes or historical cost basis; - our ability to generate cash sufficient to pay interest on our indebtedness and to make distributions to our partners; - our operating performance and return on invested capital compared to those of other companies in the retail distribution of refined petroleum products, without regard to financing methods and capital structure; and - the viability of acquisitions and capital expenditure projects and the overall rates of return of alternative investment opportunities.
+(a) EBITDA (Earnings from continuing operations before net interest expense, income taxes, depreciation and amortization) and Adjusted EBITDA (Earnings from continuing operations before net interest expense, income taxes, depreciation and amortization, (increase) decrease in the fair value of derivatives, multiemployer pension plan withdrawal charge, gain or loss on debt redemption, goodwill impairment, and other non-cash and non-operating charges) are non-GAAP financial measures that are used as supplemental financial measures by management and external users of our financial statements, such as investors, commercial banks and research analysts, to assess:

+- our compliance with certain financial covenants included in our debt agreements; - our financial performance without regard to financing methods, capital structure, income taxes or historical cost basis; - our operating performance and return on invested capital compared to those of other companies in the retail distribution of refined petroleum products, without regard to financing methods and capital structure; - · our ability to generate cash sufficient to pay interest on our indebtedness and to make distributions to our partners; and - the viability of acquisitions and capital expenditure projects and the overall rates of return of alternative investment opportunities.

-The method of calculating Adjusted EBITDA may not be consistent with that of other companies and each of EBITDA and Adjusted EBITDA has its limitations as an analytical tool, should not be considered in isolation and should be viewed in conjunction with measurements that are computed in accordance with GAAP.
+The method of calculating Adjusted EBITDA may not be consistent with that of other companies, and EBITDA and Adjusted EBITDA both have limitations as analytical tools and so should not be considered in isolation and should be viewed in conjunction with measurements that are computed in accordance with GAAP.
 Some of the limitations of EBITDA and Adjusted EBITDA are:

-- EBITDA and Adjusted EBITDA do not reflect our cash used for capital expenditures. - Although depreciation and amortization are non-cash charges, the assets being depreciated or amortized often will have to be replaced and EBITDA and Adjusted EBITDA do not reflect the cash requirements for such replacements; - EBITDA and Adjusted EBITDA do not reflect changes in, or cash requirements for, our working capital requirements; - EBITDA and Adjusted EBITDA do not reflect the cash necessary to make payments of interest or principal on our indebtedness; and - EBITDA and Adjusted EBITDA do not reflect the cash required to pay taxes.
+- EBITDA and Adjusted EBITDA do not reflect our cash used for capital expenditures. - Although depreciation and amortization are non-cash charges, the assets being depreciated or amortized often will have to be replaced and EBITDA and Adjusted EBITDA do not reflect the cash requirements for such replacements; - · EBITDA and Adjusted EBITDA do not reflect changes in, or cash requirements for, our working capital requirements; - · EBITDA and Adjusted EBITDA do not reflect the cash necessary to make payments of interest or principal on our indebtedness; and - EBITDA and Adjusted EBITDA do not reflect the cash required to pay taxes.